oklaiss/EventbriteAPIApp/README.md

 # AngularJS Eventbrite API App
 This project is a AngularJS application that visualizes data from the Eventbrite API on popular events.
 This application displays a calendar of the most popular Eventbrite events as well as a searchable list of those same events with links to their respective Eventbrite pages.

+A skeleton app from `https://github.com/oklaiss/angular-seed` was used to start this project.

 ## Run Locally